Computer Vision for Autonomous Vehicles: Problems, Datasets and State of the Art: History of Autonomous Driving

+In 2010, the VisLab team led by Alberto Broggi at the University of Parma in Italy conducted the VisLab Intercontinental Autonomous Challenge (VIAC)\citep{Broggi2010ITSC}.
+Based on the experience with various prototype vehicles \citep{Broggi1999,Braid2006JFR,Grisleri2010IFAC}, VIAC \citep{Bertozzi2011IV} was an effort to drive semi-autonomously from Parma in Italy to Shanghai in China.
+In this demonstration, a second vehicle automatically followed a route defined by a manually driven lead vehicle either visually or based on GPS waypoints sent by the lead vehicle.
+The onboard system allowed for detecting obstacles, lane marking, ditches, berms, and to identify the presence and position of the preceding vehicle.

+In the same year, Audi demonstrated a self-driven car ride to the summit of Pikes Peak at 4300 meters above sea level and the Technical University of Braunschweig showcased their Stadtpilot\citep{TUB2010} which was able to navigate in a small geofenced innercity area based on LiDAR, cameras, and HD maps.
+In 2015, the VisLab team conducted the PROUD project \citep{Broggi2015TITS}, a demonstration of inner-city and freeway driving in Parma.

-The Grand Cooperative Driving Challenge (GCDC\footnote{\url{http://www.gcdc.net/en/}}, see also \cite{Geiger2012TITS}), a competition focusing on autonomous cooperative driving behavior was held in Helmond, Netherlands in 2011 for the first time and in 2016 for a second edition.
-During the competition, teams had to negotiate convoys, join convoys and lead convoys.
-The winner was selected based on a system that assigned points to randomly mixed teams.
+In 2011, TNO organized the Grand Cooperative Driving Challenge \citep{Lauer2011ITSM}, a competition focusing on autonomous cooperative driving behavior.
+It was held in Helmond, Netherlands in 2011 for the first time and in 2016 for the second edition.
+During the competition, the semi-autonomous vehicles had to negotiate convoys, join convoys, and lead convoys.
+While longitudinal control was autonomous, lateral control was provided by a human safety driver.
+The winner (team KIT in 2011 \citep{Geiger2012TITS} and team Halmstad in 2016) was selected based on a system that assigned points to randomly mixed teams.